Evander Berry Wall

-Evander Berry Wall (January 14, 1861 – May 4, 1940) was a New York City socialite and later an American expatriate in France during the Belle Époque and beyond.
+Evander Berry Wall (January 14, 1861 – May 4, 1940) was an American socialite in New York City and later an expatriate in France during the Belle Époque and beyond.
 He was famous for his extravagantly refined look and was crowned "King of the Dudes" in the 1880s.

 Early life and marriage

 Evander was the son of Charles Wall and Elizabeth A. Wall.
 He was the grandson of William Wall, who was mayor of what was then Williamsburgh, New York (now part of New York City) and who developed a prosperous rope making business there in 1830, Wall Rope Works.
 When Berry was 11, his grandfather died, and Wall Rope Works was then run by Berry's father and his siblings.
-Unfortunately, Berry's father also died just eight years later in 1879.
+Berry's father also died just eight years later in 1879.
 The 1880 US Census shows Berry living with his widowed mother and his occupation as "cordage manufacturer" at the age of 19.
 His siblings were James R. Wall and Louise Berry Wall Ladew (Mrs. Edward R. Ladew).

 Evander was raised as a wealthy New Yorker.
 At the age of 16, he owned his first race horse.
 He inherited $2 million before the age of 22.
 Wall became a leader of the American café society, a group of rich socialites.

 Wall married Salome "Lomie" Melbourne on December 16, 1887, in Baltimore.
 She was born July 4, 1867, in St. Joseph, Missouri, the daughter of William Fiske Melbourne and Josephine Shutt Melbourne.

 Wall was a clotheshorse.
 He generally wore a "very extraordinary costume" such as the one pictured on the right: "a dust coat of a reddish havana brown, a suit made of a large grey shepherd plaid check; extremely wide trousers tapered at the ankle, and turned up several inches to display white spats and highly varnished shoes; a 'startling' striped shirt in red and sky blue, with very high false collar of a pattern different from the shirts, a striped vest and a widely spread stock-cravat."
 He was popularly credited with the possession of over 500 trousers and 5,000 neckties.